 The shores of the island are some of the most welcoming in the world.
 The warm waters of the Gulf of Saint Lawrence make for higher ocean temperatures than you’d find elsewhere along the northeastern coast during the summer.
 Listen for the “Singing Sands” (named for a unique sound made as the wind blows through the white sand) at Basin Head Provincial Park or relax along the red, sandy stretches of Cavendish Beach.
 Wherever you are on the island, keep an eye out for the historic lighthouses that dot the skyline.

-Would you like to visit Prince Edward Island on tour this summer?
+Would you like to visit Prince Edward Island over the summer?
 Let us know why in the comments.